Differential (mechanical device): Purpose

-The purpose of a differential is to transfer the engine's power to the wheels while still allowing the wheels to rotate at different speeds when required.
+For improved cornering abilities, vehicles today use a differential, which allows both wheels to be driven as they rotate at different speeds.
 An illustration of the operating principle for a ring-and-pinion differential is shown below.

 Differential operation while driving in a straight line:

 Input torque is applied to the ring gear (purple), which rotates the carrier (purple) at the same speed.
 When the resistance from both wheels is the same, the planet gear (green) doesn't rotate on its axis (although the gear and its pin are orbiting due to being attached to the carrier).
 This causes the sun gears (red and yellow) to rotate at the same speed, resulting in the car's wheels also rotating at the same speed.